photojournalism/photojournalism.org/source/register/index.html.md

 ### Veterans

-The first day of the Seminar (Nov.
-10) falls on Veterans Day.
-To honor our veterans, we are offering, to the first 10 veterans, an entire seminar package for __$100__!
-(A $155 savings!)
+The Seminar continues through Veterans Day, Nov 11.
+To honor our veterans, we are offering, to the first 11 veterans, an entire seminar package for __$100__!
+(A $165 savings!)